FelipeABG/define-macro/README.md

 - Struct names are kept as provided
 - Enum variant names are automatically capitalized
 - Field names in structs remain lowercase

-## Limitations

-1. Generic type parameters are not currently supported
-2. Attributes cannot be applied to generated items
-3. Custom visibility modifiers are not supported (all items are public)
-4. Nested types must be fully qualified

 ## Error Handling